aristovinceselvanathan/TIPS/src/Assignment11/ErrorHandling/Readme.md

 **Task 2: Catching and Throwing Different Types of Exceptions**

-- Modify the Task 1 program with an integer array, add a try/catch block for IndexOutOfRangeException, throw a custom exception with a message, and catch and print that new exception's message.
+- Modify the Task 1 program with an integer array, add a try/catch block for IndexOutOfRangeException, print the error message in the catch block and ensure whether the finally block is executed.When user enter the index which is out of bounds.

 - In this task, I have created the multiple catch block catch the specific exception when executing the program. like ZeroDivision or IndexOutOfBounds

 - It will print the console messages accordingly to the exception that have raised from the try block.
 Finally block is to check is executing always after the try and catch block